Thames Valley Buses: Current routes

-Thames Valley Buses operate a number of local routes in the towns of Slough, Maidenhead, Wokingham and Bracknell; longer-distance routes take its buses to Windsor, Henley-on-Thames, Reading and Slough.
-The company also runs contracts to The Heights in Weybridge (currently suspended due to COVID), Chineham Park, Foundation Park and Sony in Basingstoke (currently suspended during COVID).
-The company formerly ran contracts for Bedfont Lakes, until the contract was lost in late 2018 to London United and Bombay Sapphire until the current parent company, Reading Buses transferred the contract to their Newbury and District division (the service was withdrawn in September 2020 due to COVID causing dwindling visitor numbers and users) and Milton Park, which was lost to Thames Travel in late 2020.
+Thames Valley Buses operate a number of local routes in the towns of Slough, Maidenhead, Wokingham and Bracknell; longer-distance routes take its buses to Windsor, Henley-on-Thames, Reading, Camberley and Heathrow Airport.
+As of July 2026, The company also runs a contract service for Foundation Park in Maidenhead.
+The company previously operated contract services for The Heights in Weybridge (suspended during COVID-19), Chineham Park, and Sony in Basingstoke (suspended during COVID-19).
+The company also formerly ran contracts for Bedfont Lakes, until the contract was lost in late 2018 to London United and Bombay Sapphire until the current parent company, Reading Buses transferred the contract to their Newbury and District division (the service was withdrawn in September 2020 due to COVID causing dwindling visitor numbers and users) and Milton Park, which was lost to Thames Travel in late 2020.

 Fleet

-As of March 2021, the fleet consists of 52 buses.
+As of July 2026, the fleet consists of 55 buses.

-Since local bus service work began, the predominant type in the fleet has been the Optare Solo, although other vehicles are also owned.
+Since local bus service work began, the predominant type in the fleet had been the Optare Solo, although other vehicles were also owned.
 However, in recent times, the fleet has shifted to predominantly Alexander Dennis vehicles.
 Two notable buses delivered in 2006 were the only Alexander Dennis Enviro300s with East Lancs Esteem bodywork, which left the fleet in 2011.
 Two Optare Tempos powered by 100% pure plant oil, the first 12m single-deckers to run on this fuel, were ordered in 2010.
 They have since departed the fleet in late 2020.
+Since Reading Buses ownership, the fleet has consisted almost entirely of Alexander Dennis Enviro 200 and 400 vehicles, including their MMC and City variants.